You can use the following methods to determine the length of an array in Bash:

 What is Array Length and Array Size in Bash?

 You must have heard the terms array length and array size used from time to time by the coders and developers.
-Although they seem to have the same meaning, the terms have a rudimentary distinction that I will mention below using their standard definition.
+Although they seem to have the same meaning, the terms have a rudimentary distinction that I will mention below using their standard definition:

-In the context of arrays, the attribute length determines the number of elements the array contains.
+1. Array Length in Bash: In the context of arrays, the attribute length determines the number of elements the array contains.
 It is the most pertinent metric that lets you know how many items the array currently has and is often used in looping tasks for specified data-managing goal accomplishment.
 Now, look at the array mentioned below:

 hello_reader=("harryPotter" "greatGatsby" "vinciCode")